-Option Description to Enabled by default.
-You can disable this option for applications that need high utilization of random memory access.
-Hardware Prefetcher Enables or disables the hardware prefetcher.
+Option Description LLC Prefetch Enables or disables the LLC Prefetch on all threads.
 This option is set to Enabled by default.
-LLC Prefetch Enables or disables the LLC Prefetch on all threads.
-This option is set to Enabled by default.
 Dead Line LLC Alloc Enables or disables the Dead Line LLC Alloc.
 This option is set to Enabled by default.
 You can enable this option to enter the dead lines in LLC or disable the option to not enter the dead lines in LLC.
 Directory AtoS Enables or disables the Directory AtoS.
 AtoS optimization reduces remote read latencies for repeat read accesses without intervening writes.
 This option is set to Disabled by default. x2APIC Mode Enables or disables x2APIC mode.
-This option is set to Enabled by default. i NOTE: For two processors 64 cores configuration, x2APIC mode is not switchable if 256 threads are enabled (BIOS settings: All CCD, cores, and logical processors enabled).
+This option is set to Enabled by default. (i) NOTE: For two processors 64 cores configuration, x2APIC mode is not switchable if 256 threads are enabled (BIOS settings: All CCD, cores, and logical processors enabled).
 Number of Cores per Processor This option is set to All by default.
 Processor Core Speed Specifies the maximum core frequency of the processor.

 Table 6.
-Processor details
+Processor n details